 You also have to provide the required documents for a Norway work visa.
 They could vary according to the country you live in and your case.
 You can find the required documents for a Norway visa in the section below.

 C. Visa appointment

 You must arrange a visa appointment with the Norwegian embassy in your home country.
-You could visit them, arrange by phone or through their website.
+You could visit them, arranged by phone or through their website.
 Don’t forget the exact date and time.
 You have to get there in person.
 Don’t forget to bring the requirements.

 D. At the Norway embassy

-Now you should just wait until your visa gets processed.
+Now you should wait until your visa gets processed.
 The processing time depends on various elements.
 When authorities issue the visa, they will send it to you.
 On a few occasions, you might have to pick it up from the embassy yourself.
-Once received the visa, you can move to Sweden.
+Once receive the visa, you can move to Sweden.

 What are the Requirements for Norway Work Visa?

 The requirements for a Norway work visa are as follows:

 You must hold a valid job offer from a Norwegian employer.
 It must be:

 - It must be skilled workers have to be able to do it.